-At the end of 2002, peruvian Government stipulated with french Government a treaty "Debt swap for sustainable development".
+At the end of 2002, Peruvian Government stipulated with French Government a treaty "Debt swap for sustainable development".

 The agreement of both governments was to jointly invest in Choquequirao's infrastructure (infrastructure, tourism promotion and scientific cooperation) through a "Peru-France Counterpart Fund" (with assets of up to 5 million Euros).

-The "golden years" of Choquequirao began: the road access infrastructure was improved on the routes of Huanipaca and Cachora; three "tourist inns" and several blocks of baths were built along the aforementioned routes; new archaeological investigations were initiated; a book about Choquequirao was published, reporting on the progress of research in recent years.
+The "golden years" of Choquequirao began: the road access infrastructure was improved on the routes of Huanipaca and Cachora; "tourist inns" and several blocks of baths were built along the aforementioned routes; new archaeological investigations were initiated; a book about Choquequirao was published, reporting on the progress of research in recent years.